totogot/ImageSimilarity/README.md

 ## Data
+For the purpose of demonstrating functionality I have included several test images (in this case of different furnitureitesm - tables, sofas, and shelves)
+I curated the dataset to include 10 examples of each category (30 images in total).
+However, I structured each selected the 10 images in each category, such that there was two themes (with 5 images each).
+For example, within the "tables" category I included x5 images of coffee tables, and x5 images of dinner tables.

+The purpose of this was to test whether the model could correctly identify the most similar images even within each category - the results can be seen in "main.ipynb"

+*DISCLAIMER:
-For the purpose of demonstrating functionality I have included several test images (in this case flowers) *DISCLAIMER: The images were sourced from the web, and I do not claim to hold any rights to copyrights or other forms of IP.
+The images were sourced from the web, and I do not claim to hold any rights to copyrights or other forms of IP.

-The folder structure is as follows:
-./data/flower_images/main_imgs = main directory of images that will be embedded to form the core dataset in which to search ./data/flower_images/target_imgs = contains target images for which we will look to find most similar images in main dataset
+In fact, you could use Google's reverse image search to identify the sources of each image - try out image similarity in a real-world setting!

 ## Repository formatting